-The TOE provides Command Line Interface (CLI) commands over SSH and an HTTP over TLS (HTTPS) Graphical User Interface (GUI) to access the wide range of security management functions to manage its security policies.
-The TOE also offers HTTP over TLS protection for RESTAPI interfaces that can be used for administration.
+The TOE provides Command Line Interface (CLI) commands and a web GUI to access the wide range of security management functions to manage its security policies.
 All administrative activity and functions including security management commands are limited to authorized users (i.e., administrators) only after they have provided acceptable user identification and authentication data to the TOE.
 The security management functions are controlled through the use of roles that can be assigned to TOE users.
-The TOE supports the following roles: Administrators, Operators.
-The Administrator role can make changes to the TOE configuration while the Operator role is a read-only role.
+The TOE supports the following roles: Manager, Operator.
+The Manager role can make changes to the TOE configuration while the Operator role is a read-only role.